scalaz/scalaz/README.md

 * **scalaz-core**: Type class heirarchy, data structures, type class instances for the Scala and Java standard libraries, implicit conversions / syntax to access these.
-* **scalaz-effect**:  Data structures represent and compose IO effects in the type system.
+* **scalaz-effect**: Data structures to represent and compose IO effects in the type system.
 * **scalaz-concurrent**: Actor and Promise implementation
 * **scalaz-iteratee**: Iteratee implementation